lorimv/application_tracker/README.md

 Will finish readme when program is 1.0.

 ## TODO list:
+ADD VARIABLE TO MAILER, accept user input.
+Dont want to talk ab agile like a jackass in every follow up email

 Text color is applied to the box, not the row.
 So when rows are shifted down in add_application(), edge rows become the wrong color

 Clean set_follow_up(), find out if creating services or passing services as args is best practice